solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 activate the proper features.

-To do this, the runtime walks all of the PDAs derived from the vote accounts, examines their bit-masks, and sums the stake supporting each feature-gate to determine which feature gates meet the desired threshold of supported stake.
+To do this, the runtime walks all of the PDAs derived from the vote accounts, examines their bitmasks, and sums the stake supporting each feature-gate to determine which feature gates meet the desired threshold of supported stake.

 For the initial implementation, the threshold will be hard-coded to 95% of